Skip to content

 or

-• Completion of UniSQ's Graduate Certificate of Strength and Conditioning with a GPA of 4.5.
+• Completion of UniSQ's Graduate Certificate of Strength and Conditioning

 There are inherent requirements that must be met in order to successfully complete this degree.
 Inherent requirements are fundamental skills, capabilities and knowledge that students must be able to demonstrate in order to achieve the essential learning outcomes of the degree, while maintaining the academic integrity of the degree.
 Please read and understand the inherent requirements specific to the Graduate Diploma of Strength and Conditioning before applying.